CS3219-AY2526Sem1/cs3219-ay2526s1-project-g27/ai/usage-log-junxian.md

 - [ ] Rejected
 # Author Notes:
 Followed the recommended files to create and used the backbone of the files (MatchContext.tsx and QueueTimerDisplay.tsx).
 Tested and works.

+# Date / Time:
+2025-10-13 12:30
+# Tool:
+ChatGPT 5
+# Prompt/Command:
+I want the QueueDisplayTimer to have a button such that there is a cross and I can invoke a function to remove the user from the queue as user request

+# Output Summary:
+Recommended UI for the button creation.

+# Action Taken:
+- [X] Accepted as-is
+- [] Modified
+- [ ] Rejected
+# Author Notes:
+Copied the UI into QueueDisplayTime.tsx and works.